Integrable spin chains and the Clifford group: Introduction

 Consider then a spin-$\sfrac{1}{2}$ chain with $L$ sites.
 One approach to finding Clifford group transformations on such a chain is to start with a simple transformation for each site, such as the following that appears frequently in the literature on SPT phases \cite{Chen14,Verresen17,Scaffidi17}:

-This transformation maps the trivial paramagnet with Hamiltonian $-\sum_n X_n$ to the SPT cluster model with Hamiltonian $-\sum_n Z_{n-1}X_nZ_{n+1}$.
+This transformation maps the trivial paramagnet with Hamiltonian $-\sum_n X_n$ to the SPT cluster model with Hamiltonian $-\sum_n Z_{n-1}X_nZ_{n+1}$ (for this reason it is sometimes referred to as an \emph{SPT entangler}).
 One can check that \eqref{eq:clustermapping} preserves the commutation relations, giving a Clifford group transformation\footnote{We ignore any boundary conditions here.
 In fact, accounting for the boundary in this transformation is one way to understand the edge modes characteristic of SPT phases in the cluster model \cite{Verresen17}.}.
 One nice feature of this transformation is that it preserves translation invariance---this is a physically interesting case and is a common, though inessential \cite{Boguliubov1986,Baxter2016}, feature of many integrable models.
 A key concern of this paper is to identify translation invariant transformations that in turn lead to translation invariant Hamiltonians.

 Note that the transformation \eqref{eq:clustermapping}, taking single-site operators to (at most) three-site operators for each site $n$, defines a Clifford group transformation on the whole chain.
 Let us consider instead the following partial definition of a transformation taking single-site operators to three-site operators: